 However, much of the research on fasting is in preliminary stages.
 “We have a lot more to learn about fasting,” he says.

-Although it offers health benefits — including reduced heart disease and weight loss — it’s not really the best way to lose weight, Dr. Ahmed says.
+Although it offers health benefits — including reduced heart disease and weight loss — it’s not really the best way to lose weight, Dr. Bruemmer says.
 While fasting helps you drop pounds quickly, it doesn’t help you stay in shape.

 “For long-term weight loss, it’s not terrific,” he says.
 “The only time we really recommend fasting for weight is if someone needs rapid weight loss, for instance, for surgery.”

 Fasting is not safe for everyone — so consult your physician before you begin.

 Those who should not fast include:

 Fasting may also have a negative impact on people with other medical problems.
 Your doctor can help determine whether it is right for you, Dr. Bruemmer says.

 Some people fast for eight hours, 24 hours or longer.
 Others cut way back on calories for a certain number of days each week or month.

 The popular “5, 2” plan involves two days of caloric reduction each week.
 You eat two meals (totaling about 500 calories) on fasting days.
 On non-fasting days, you follow a healthy diet, but you don’t restrict calories.